Crittenden County, Arkansas

 Crittenden County is a county located in the U.S. state of Arkansas.
 As of the 2020 census, the population was 48,163.
 The county seat is Marion, and the largest city is West Memphis.
-Located in the Arkansas Delta, Crittenden County is Arkansas's 12th county, formed October 22, 1825, and named for Robert Crittenden, the first Secretary of the Arkansas Territory.

 Crittenden County is part of the Memphis, TN-MS-AR Metropolitan Statistical Area.
 Most of the county's media comes from Memphis, although some Little Rock TV (Arkansas Educational Television Network, KATV) is imported by Comcast Cable.
 It lies within Arkansas's 1st congressional district.

+History

+Located in the Arkansas Delta, Crittenden County is Arkansas's 12th county, formed October 22, 1825, and named for Robert Crittenden, the first Secretary of the Arkansas Territory.

+The legislature selected the (now extant) community of Greenock as the first county seat, and court was first held there in the home of William Lloyd in June 1826.
+Greenock served as the county seat for almost a decade before it the seat was moved to Marion.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 636 sqmi, of which 610 sqmi is land and 27 sqmi (4.2%) is water.